Budget proposal takes on opioids, environment, consolidation

 Cuomo also emphasized the state would sue the federal government if the Environmental Protection Agency adopts an “indefensible” stance and allows General Electric to stop dredging the Hudson to remove the pollutants, known as PCBs, it dumped into the river.
 He said “overwhelming evidence” indicates more needs to be done.

 Cuomo’s draft budget and other documents can be downloaded at budget.ny.gov.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.